vickmuir/Backup/restore-from-another-server-in-another-dc.md

 8. Click **Save Changes**.
 9. When prompted, click **Yes** to confirm the reregistration of the EVault.

-## Running the Backup Job from Server1 as the Restore Job on Server2
+## Running the backup job from Server1 as the restore job on Server2

 1. Click **All Agents**.

-   You might need to refresh the page to see the jobs that are defined on Server1 as accessible/synchronized under the Server2 **Jobs** tab.
+   You might need to refresh the page to see the jobs that are defined on Server1 as accessible and synchronized under the Server2 **Jobs** tab.
    {:tip}
 2. Hover over **Advanced** and select **Restore from another Computer**.
 3. On the **Restore From Another Computer** screen, click **Add**.
 The fields are autopopulated with default values, so change them.